nik-dange/nik-dange.github.io/docs/index.md

-# Welcome to my page!!
+# Nikhil's GitHub Page

+Welcome to my page!
 My name is Nikhil, and I'm a junior studying **Computer Engineering @ UC San Diego**.
 Feel free to navigate to any parts of my page to learn more about me!

 ## **Interests**